Children's Policy and Funding Initiative

 U.S. Government Approach

-Existing initiatives and programming tend to be narrowly focused rather than designed as a coordinated part of a larger approach that takes into account disparate needs and opportunities.
+Too often, the needs of children and youth are overlooked in policy and funding decisions.
 What is needed is a whole child approach that recognizes how physical, social, emotional, relational, educational, intellectual and spiritual needs are interrelated.
 An integrated, whole child approach takes into account what is needed to improve early development, health, nutrition, education, care, protection and well-being.

 "If we are to reach real peace in this world and if we are to carry on a real war against war, we shall have to begin with the children."
 Mahatma Gandhi |